-Range of Net Zero compliant pathways This section provides an overview of the range of Net Zero compliant industry forecasts for the SP Distribution network.
+Range of Net Zero compliant pathways

+This section provides an overview of the range of Net Zero compliant industry forecasts for the SP Distribution network.

 This is key to understanding the range of future possible pathways that the SP Distribution network needs to accommodate.
 We use this information to efficiently plan and develop our networks.
-We need to develop a view of the credible range of Net Zero compliant scenarios.
-This is to help us efficiently plan and develop our network, and we use this to develop our RIIO-ED2 business plan.
+We need to develop a view of the credible range of Net Zero compliant scenarios and our baseline scenario for planning purposes.
+Together these help us to efficiently plan and develop our network, and we use this to develop our RIIO-ED2 business plan.

 To develop this range, we considered all DFES, FES, and CCC forecast scenarios.
-We then discounted two DFES and FES scenarios: 1.
-Steady Progression (SP):
+We then discounted DFES and FES scenarios that do not achieve Net Zero or interim targets.
+The following two scenarios were discounted:

+1. Steady Progression (SP):